apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Configuring-libraries.md

 Built-in ``AccessReporter`` types such as ``AccessLogger`` and ``FileAccessLogger`` automatically redact secret values to avoid leaking sensitive information.

 For more guidance on secrets handling, see <doc:Handling-secrets-correctly>.
-For comprehensive configuration best practices, check out <doc:Best-practices>.
+For more configuration guidance, check out <doc:Best-practices>.
 To understand different access patterns and reader methods, refer to <doc:Choosing-access-patterns> and <doc:Choosing-reader-methods>.